 Responding to the work of other artists is a great way to generate ideas.
 As well as to inspire your students.
 Starting with a direct response showing their understanding of the ideas and aesthetic of an artist, students can later leap off in creative ways.
 It is an excellent way to get high quality artist response outcomes.

-Copying an artist’s work can be valuable exercise in itself, the next step where students create their own practical responses is exciting.
-It starts the trajectory towards creating their own independent practical work, but in safe steps so they are not overwhelmed.
+Copying an artist’s work can be valuable exercise in itself.
+However, the next step where students create their own practical responses is exciting.
+It starts the trajectory towards creating their own independent practical work.
+But in safe steps so they are not overwhelmed.